 Cerza safari lodges are systematically disinfected with antibacterial products to prevent the spread of COVID-19.

-During VIP safaris, both visitors and zookeepers are required to wear a face mask at all times.
+During VIP safaris, both visitors and zookeepers are required to wear a face mask at all times, during the pandemic.

 All of the above information is subject to change